helanga/Election_Analysis/README.md

      ![](Resources/images/county2.PNG)

-     - At last retreive county vote count and precentage of votes for the county used for loop
+     - At last, calculate votes and presentage for each county using for loop

      ![](Resources/images/county3.PNG)